tresoldi/gled/pipeline/etc/README.template.md

 remove spurious cognate sets and to obtain a more feasible volume of data-points, producing a single dataset that is suitable for testing hypotheses on language evolution.
-It allows to prototype studies and benchmark methods that can later apply to higher quality datasets, such as those provided by the Lexibank project (List et al. under review).
+It allows to prototype studies and benchmark methods that can later apply to higher quality datasets, such as those provided by the Lexibank project (List et al. 2022).
 Remember to consider all the limitations of these data before making any claims in terms of language evolution or relationship.